-Walnut Unlimited respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+Walnut Unlimited Limited, respects your privacy and is committed to protecting your personal data.
+This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.

-This privacy notice aims to give you information on how Walnut Unlimited collects and processes your personal data through your use of this website, including any data you may provide through this website.
+This privacy notice aims to give you information on how Walnut Unlimited collects and processes your personal data through your use of this website, including any data you may provide through this website when you contact us.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.